roookeee/datus/README.md

 - no need to unit-test trivial but necessary logic (e.g. `null`-checking, which once fixed won't be a problem at the given location again)
 - (subjectively) more self-documenting code

-\* = when following the single responsibility pattern business logic (e.g. businessful `.map`-steps) should be extracted to a class instead of an inline lamda
+\* = when following the single responsibility pattern business logic (e.g. businessful `.map`-steps) should be extracted to a class instead of an inline lambda.

 ## Examples
 The following examples outline the general usage of both the immutable and mutable API of *datus*.